cmhollins2022/General-Programming-Practice/README.md

 # General-Practice
-A place to work on and document practice programming  problems.
+A place to  document practice general programming problems.